 "…He did?"
 Even Russell was thrown off.

-"I suppose."
-I said as we neared the assembly area.
+"I suppose," I said as we neared the assembly area.
 "I just wish I knew what to be ready for."

-XX Author's note XX
+XX Author's Notes XX

 Some may have noticed this story is rated T, while my other one is rated M. I intend to keep this one T. While I'm going for a gritty, violent, and vulgar experience in that one, I want to try and keep this one cleaner and simpler.
-I also want to try lesser extreme characters.
+I also want to try less extreme characters.
 As of now, there is no plan to change that.

-NRA Carrier Odin Carrier Fighter Wing.
+NRA Carrier Odin, Fighter-Interceptor Wing.

 Height: 5 foot 8'